mbarkhau/lib3to6/README.md

    able to use f"" strings on python 3.5, but most annotations will work fine.

- - Q: Why keep python2.7 alive, just let it die already?
+ - Q: Why keep python2.7 alive?
+Just let it die already!
+ - A: Indeed, and lib3to6 can help with that.
+Put yourself in the shoes of somebody who is working on an old codebase.
+It's not realistic hold all other development efforts while the codebase is migrated and tested, while everything else waits.

+   Instead an incremental approach is usually the only option.
+   With lib3to6, individual modules of the codebase can be migrated to python3, leaving the rest of the codebase untouched.
+The project can still run in a python 2.7 environment, while developers increasingly move to using python 3.

- - A: This is not just for python 2.7, it also allows you to use new features like f"" strings and variable annotations, and build wheels which work for python 3.5.
+   Additionally, lib3to6 is not just for compatability with python 2.7, it also allows you to use new features like f"" strings and variable annotations, while still maintaining compatability with older versions of python 3.

  - Q: Why not `lib3to2`?
  - A: I can't honestly say much about `lib3to2`.
 It seems to not